mStitch626/NestCommerce-API/README.md

 ```
 Be sure to replace `your_database_name`, `your_collection_name`, and `path_to_your_file.json` with your actual database name, collection name, and file path, respectively.

-  **Note: This step is only required for the initial setup to create an admin user.
-This admin user will enable you to log in and create additional users, categories, and products.**

-3. **Troubleshooting Import Issues**
-If the import does not work as expected, you can try using MongoDB Compass for a more user-friendly import experience.
-Alternatively, you can skip this step and disable authentication temporarily to create an admin user.

 ## Running the Project
 ### Environment Variables